keeshux/bitcoinspv/README.markdown

 ### Basic usage

-Developers familiar with bitcoinj may recall some of the class naming in the following tests.
+Developers familiar with bitcoinj may recall some of the class names in the following tests.

 #### Create new wallet